 American Express is great for travelers.
 With great rewards systems and fantastic industry partners, Amex has consistently proven itself as a welcome addition to any travel plan.
 In this article, we’ll compare two rewards credit card offerings from Amex, both geared to the savvy traveler: the Starwood Preferred Guest (SPG) card and the Platinum card.

-Point Earning with the Starwood Preferred Guest & Amex Platinum
+Point Earning with the Starwood Preferred Guest (Expired) & Amex Platinum

 When you spend a dollar on your credit card, it shouldn’t just be a helpful way to pay, but a helpful way to earn points for future rewards.
 Both the Amex Platinum and Starwood Preferred Guest cards provide great ways to earn points.
 You can earn 6 points for each dollar of eligible purchases at participating SPG® and Marriott Rewards® hotels and 2 points on all other eligible purchases.